UbiHome/ubihome.github.io/docs/getting_started/index.md

     ## Uninstallation

-    If you want to uninstall OSHome you can run the following command:
+    If you want to uninstall UbiHome you can run the following command:

     ```bash
-    ./oshome uninstall
+    ./ubihome uninstall
     ```